 I love to make a stir fry at the end of the week to clean out the refrigerator.
 Chop up any veggies you have on hand – peppers, onions, mushrooms, celery, green beans, asparagus, cauliflower – the options are endless.

-Your chop sticks are waiting.
+Your chopsticks are waiting.

 - 2 egg whites

-- 1 tbs corn starch
+- 1 tablespoon corn starch

 - 1 large onion thinly sliced

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1/8 tsp pepper
+- 1/8 teaspoon pepper